 In contrast to this example, “gay men with female sexual identities in Mexico,” was found to qualify in a case, because these characteristics: being gay and having a female sexual identity, were considered characteristics of a group that the people in the group should not have to change (See, Matter of Acosta, 19 I&N Dec.
 211 (BIA 1985), at 233.).
 Also, groups based on gender and blood relationships have been found to qualify as these aren’t able to be changed (Immigration Law and Procedure, § [sec.
 3304]).

-So assuming that you are a member of a Particular Social Group that you believe meets these requirements: 1.
+So assume that you are a member of a Particular Social Group that you believe meets these requirements: 1.
 Everyone in the group shares a common characteristic; and, 2.
 The Social Group you are claiming is socially distinct; you appear to be in pretty good shape.
-There are however, a couple other things an asylum applicant will have to establish:
+There are, however, a couple of other things an asylum applicant will have to establish:

 3. The applicant must establish that they are part of the Particular Social Group.
 This may seem like an obvious requirement, but proving membership in the group will be on the applicant to prove when applying.
 AND,